EAimTY/xuanwu/README.md

 $ cargo build --release
 ```

-You can find the compiled file at `target/release/xuanwu`
+You can find the compiled binary in `target/release/`

 ## License